GUIDELINE for Giardiasis

 The infection is diagnosed using direct examination of faecal smears (wet mount examination), faecal flotation methods, faecal ELISA antigen assays, direct immunofluorescence on faecal smears and PCR.

 Trophozoites can be identified in fresh faecal smears.
 They are motile with a rolling action.
 A small amount of freshly passed faeces or mucus is mixed with a drop of saline solution on a microscope slide, covered with a coverslip and immediately examined under a microscope at a magnification of x100.
 Further examination at x400 allows definitive identification.
 It is also possible to use microscopic examination of duodenal aspirates collected during endoscopic small intestinal intubation for trophozoites.
-However, Giardia tend to reside further down the small intestine of cats, beyond the reach of endoscopic intubation (McDowall et al., 2011).
+However, Giardia resides further down the small intestine of cats beyond the reach of endoscopic intubation (McDowall et al., 2011).

 A zinc sulphate flotation method is recommended for faecal screening.
-Excretion of cysts is erratic and therefore several (usually three) faecal samples (collected on consecutive or alternate days) should be screened.
 Routine saturated salt or sucrose methods are unsatisfactory since they lead to distortion of the cysts.
+Excretion of cysts is erratic and therefore several (usually three) faecal samples collected on consecutive or alternative days should be screened.

-It is also possible to use a direct fluorescent antibody technique to detect cysts in faecal smears, although this test is not widely used in Europe.
+It is also possible to use a direct fluorescent antibody technique to detect cysts in faecal smears, a test not widely used in Europe.

-PCR tests are available but not widely used.
+PCR tests are available and are used for routine diagnostics.
 They have the advantage of being able to identify the subtype present.
-The first PCR-based studies revealed a high proportion of positives (up to 80%), which has raised concerns that PCR tests might detect infections that are not clinically relevant (McGlade et al., 2003).
-However, quantitative real-time PCR assays are now available for Giardia detection and recent studies gave similar prevalence rates to other techniques (Yang et al., 2015).
+The first PCR-based studies displayed a high proportion of positives (up to 80% versus 60% for ELISA and 5% for microscopy), which raised concerns that they might detect infections that are not clinically relevant (McGlade et al., 2003).
+More studies have demonstrated the high sensitivity and specificity of PCR (Papini et al., 2013; Uehlinger et al., 2017).
+Moreover, real-time PCR assays are now available for Giardia detection and several studies showed similar prevalence rates when real-time PCR was compared to other techniques (Yang et al., 2015; Table 2).

-The faecal flotation method was the standard test used in the past, but the in-practice faecal antigen test appears to be equally sensitive and specific and is convenient to perform.
+The faecal flotation method was the standard test used in the past, but the in-practice ELISA faecal antigen test appears to be equally sensitive and specific and is convenient to perform.
+Point of Care immunochromatography tests are also available and were demonstrated more sensitive than microscopy (Symeonidou et al., 2020).
 Examination of faecal smears is cheap and has the advantage of identifying other potential parasites – but it is not popular in practice and is less sensitive (Olson et al., 2010).

 A pragmatic approach often used by practitioners as an alternative to testing is to assess the response to treatment.
-However, this approach should be avoided because of the risk of altering the gut flora with antibiotics.
-Moreover, co-infections with other parasites such as Tritrichomonas foetus or Cryptosporidium are frequent and the treatment, if necessary, should be adapted to the results of analyses.
+This should be avoided because of the risk of altering the gut flora with antibiotics.
+Moreover, co-infections with other parasites like Tritrichomonas foetus or Cryptosporidium are frequent and the treatment, if necessary, should be adapted to the results of analyses.

 Treatment

-Due to the potential appearance for anti-bacterial and parasiticide resistance, it is not recommended to treat asymptomatic Giardia-positive cats, especially with metronidazole or fenbendazole.
+Due to potential appearance of bacterial and parasitic resistance, it is not recommended to treat asymptomatic Giardia-positive cats, especially with metronidazole and fenbendazole.

-The standard treatment for Giardia infection has generally been an imidazole, usually fenbendazole (Panacur) given at 50 mg/kg for 5-7 days (Barr et al., 1994; Keith et al., 2003).
+The standard treatment of Giardia infection has generally been an imidazole, usually fenbendazole given at 50 mg/kg/day for 5-7 days (Barr et al., 1994; Keith et al., 2003).
 Fenbendazole may be used in pregnant queens.
-Metronidazole is an alternative, and the original recommendation was to use it at a dosage of 50 mg/kg for five days, but this drug should not be used in pregnant queens.
+Metronidazole is an alternative, and the original recommendation was to use it at a dosage of 50 mg/kg/day for five days but should not be used in pregnant queens.
 This dosage carries an increased risk of side effects – central nervous toxicity causing weakness, ataxia, disorientation and seizures.
-Recently it has been suggested that a daily dosage of 25 mg/kg is effective and is unlikely to induce side effects.
-In some difficult cases involving many infected cats, a second treatment might be necessary and, in that situation, a combination of fenbendazole and metronidazole might be effective.
-However, it has been suggested that a second-round treatment with fenbendazole could potentiate the emergence of E. coli antibiotic resistance (Tysnes et al., 2016).
+It has been suggested that treatment during 7 days with a daily dosage of 25 mg/kg is effective, which is unlikely to induce side effects (Scorza and Lappin, 2004).
+In some difficult cases implying many infected cats, a second treatment may be necessary and, in that case, combination of fenbendazole and metronidazole may be effective.
+However, it has been suggested that a second-round treatment with fenbendazole may potentiate the appearance of E. coli antibiotic resistance (Tysnes et al., 2016).

-An alternative is to use Ronidazole which has been proven to be efficient against Giardiasis in dogs (Fiechter et al., 2012) and cats (Zanzani et al., 2016).
-Ronidazole is also currently used to treat Trichomonas foetus infection in cats.
+Another alternative treatment is use of ronidazole which has been proved as efficient against Giardiasis in dogs (Fiechter et al., 2012) and in cats (Zanzani et al., 2016).
+Ronidazole is also currently used as treatment of infection with Tritrichomonas foetus in cats.

-It is not recommended to treat asymptomatic cats, but in multi-cat environments where cats have clinical signs it might be more efficient to treat all animals (dogs and cats) living together (ESCCAP recommendation).
+It is not recommended to treat an asymptomatic cat, but in multi-cat environments where cats with clinical signs are present, it may be more efficient to treat all animals (dogs and cats) living together (ESCCAP recommendation).
 Moreover, positive cats living in contact with immunocompromised people should be treated.

-As well as treating the infected cats, it is critical to manage the environment to prevent super-infection and re-infection following treatment.
+Beside treatment, it is critical to manage the environment for preventing super-infection and re-infection along and after the treatment.

 Prevention and hygiene

-In contaminated environments, intensive cleaning and the use of 4-chlorine-M-cresol (Chlorocresol) or quaternary ammonium compounds are efficient to prevent re-infection and spread of the infection in multi-cat houses.
-Faeces from infected animals should be destroyed and bowls and surfaces should be cleaned and disinfected with quaternary ammonium compounds.
-If possible, moving the cat to another room can also help to avoid re-infection.
+In contaminated environments, intensive cleaning and use of 4-chlorine-M-cresol (Chlorocresol) or quaternary ammonium compounds are efficient to avoid re-infection and spread of the infection in a multi-cat house.
+Faeces from infected animals should be destroyed and bowls and surfaces should be cleaned and disinfected with quaternary ammonium.
+If possible, moving the cat to another room may also help to avoid re-infection.

-Washing/shampooing of animals, or at least the perianal area, with shampoo containing chlorhexidine at the beginning and end of treatment can help to eliminate the cysts.
+Washing/shampooing of animals or at least perianal area with shampoo containing chlorhexidine at the beginning and end of treatment may help to eliminate the cysts.

-Testing could be proposed for new cats entering a multi-cat environment to avoid introduction of the parasite.
-This can be done during the quarantine period.
+Testing may be proposed for new cats entering in a multi-cat environment to avoid introduction of the parasite.
+This can be done during the quarantine.

-Care staff (nurses, vets, veterinary students) should be aware of and should respect the hygiene rules.
+Care staff (nurses, vets, students of Veterinary Universities…) should be aware about and respect hygiene rules.

 Zoonotic risk

-Many European studies conducted in Germany, Italy, Spain, Greece and Poland demonstrated the presence of subgroup A in cats (Paoletti et al., 2010; Dado et al., 2012; Sotiriadou et al., 2013; Zanzani et al., 2014; Pallant et al., 2015; Piekarska et al., 2016; Kostopoulou et al., 2017; Gil et al., 2017), either alone or as a dual infection (A and F; Dado et al., 2012).
+Many European studies in different countries or regions (Germany, Italy, Spain, Greece, Poland…) demonstrated the presence of genotype A in cats (Paoletti et al., 2010; Dado et al., 2012; Sotiriadou et al., 2013; Zanzani et al., 2014; Pallant et al., 2015; Piekarska et al., 2016; Kostopoulou et al., 2017; Gil et al., 2017; Guadano Procesi et al., 2022) either alone or as a dual infection (A and F; Dado et al., 2012).
 Genotype B has also been identified in cats (Pallant et al., 2015; Kostopoulou et al., 2017), but A is most prevalent, according to the different European studies and a Canadian one (McDowall et al., 2011).
-The risk of harbouring zoonotic Giardia seems to be higher in young cats <1 year compared to older cats.
+The risk of harbouring zoonotic Giardia seems to be higher in young cats less than one year of age compared to older cats.
+The risk is also higher in purebred cats (Pallant et al., 2015) and in stray cats, with 35% testing Giardia positive, most of them due to A assemblage (Guadano Procesi et al., 2022).

-A recent study failed to detect zoonotic assemblages in 3 Giardia positive dogs and 2 positive cats living in the Alava region of Spain, suggesting that household transmission of Giardia by pets, if it occurs, is infrequent.
-In this study no simultaneous infections in human and canine/feline hosts by G. duodenalis were demonstrated although 29% (16/55) of dogs and 5.9% of cats tested positive (de Lucio et al., 2017), and the presence of zoonotic assemblage A was detected in cats in a shelter in the same region (Gil et al., 2017).
+No zoonotic assemblages were detected in three Giardia positive dogs and two Giardia positive cats living in the Alava region of Spain, suggesting that household transmission of Giardia by pets, if it occurs, is probably infrequent (de Lucio et al., 2017).
+In this study, no simultaneous infections in human and canine/feline hosts by G. duodenalis were demonstrated, although 29% (16/55) of dogs and 5.9% of cats tested positive and zoonotic assemblage A in cats was detected in a shelter in the same region (Gil et al., 2017).

-On the other hand, a study conducted in children from poor environmental conditions in Slovakia showed that cat specific assemblage F is present in humans in Europe (Pipikova et al., 2018).
+On the other hand, a study conducted in children living in poor environmental conditions in Slovakia showed that cat specific assemblage F is present in humans in Europe (Pipikova et al., 2018).

-To date there is no study demonstrating direct transmission of Giardia from cats to humans and the main sources of contamination for humans appear to be raw vegetables and water.
+To date no studies have shown direct transmission of Giardia from cats to humans; the main sources of contamination for humans are raw vegetables and water.
 Moreover, the prevalence of Giardia infection in asymptomatic cats is low in most European countries.

-However, although there is no proof of direct transmission of Giardia from cats-to-humans and considering that zoonotic species are sometimes detected in infected (young) cats, the zoonotic potential of Giardia in cats should be considered where young cats are living with immunocompromised people.
-Testing such cats is therefore recommended.
+However, although there is no proof of direct cat-to-human transmission of Giardia, since zoonotic species are sometimes detected in infected (young) cats, the zoonotic potential of Giardia in cats should be considered where young cats are living with immunocompromised people.
+Testing these cats is recommended.

 Acknowledgement